Finding Her Way Back: Kasondra’s Story

 This year, we’re inviting you to come alongside journeys like Kasondra’s by supporting The Here & Now Project on Giving Tuesday.

 Kasondra’s story is her own—full of agency, humor, hesitation, growth, and choice.
-And she’s one of many.
+She’s one of many.
 Across our community, people are navigating life with mobility disabilities, managing mental health alongside physical realities, rebuilding relationships, redefining identity, and figuring out what connection looks like at their own pace.

-Your Giving Tuesday gift helps ensure those spaces continue to exist—and remain welcoming, accessible, and grounded in peer support.
+Whether it’s $15, $50, or $150, Your Giving Tuesday gift helps ensure those spaces continue to exist —and remain welcoming, accessible, and grounded in peer support.

 Mark your calendars for December 3 and join us in giving here.